intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 # Energy Data Requests
 ---

-The `/energy` path returns a ‘cube’ of energy data starting at a specified epoch, including links to navigation to adjacent periods.
+The `/energy` path returns a ‘cube’ of energy data for a specified number of periods starting at an epoch.
+The response includes links to navigate from the reqested period to adjacent periods (next week, month etc.).

 - /energy/{`energy`}/periods/{`period`}/{`epoch`}/{`duration`}?site={`site`}